-The Investment Manager of the Fund is Third Avenue Management LLC, having its principal place of business at 622 Third Avenue, 32nd Floor, New York, NY 1001, United States.
+The Investment Manager of the Fund is Third Avenue Management LLC, having its principal place of business at 675 Third Avenue, Suite 2900-05, New York, NY 10017, United States (the "Investment Manager").
 The Investment Manager is a limited liability company organised under the laws of the State of Delaware on 15 May 2002 and is ultimately a wholly owned subsidiary of Third Avenue Holdings Delaware LLC.
 The Investment Manager (or its predecessor entity) has provided investment advisory services to mutual funds, private funds, sub-advised funds, institutional investors and individuals since 1986.
 The Investment Manager is regulated by the SEC.
-As of 31 December 2019, the Investment Manager had assets under management of approximately US\$1.5 billion.